angular-fullstack/generator-angular-fullstack/readme.md

 ## Generators

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
+The app generator also optionally installs Twitter Bootstrap and additional AngularJS modules, such as angular-resource.

 Example:
 ```bash